Plant producers are exposed to significant and continual pest and disease threats

 What to do if you suspect you’ve found a tomato red spider mite

-Photograph it, catch it (if safe to do so) and report it to Biosecurity New Zealand 0800 809 966 or online atwww.report.mpi.govt.nz/pest.
+Photograph it, catch it (if safe to do so) and report it to the MPI Biosecurity hotline 0800 809 966 or online at www.report.mpi.govt.nz/pest.

 Pepino Mosaic Virus